-Gearing ratio is calculated using interest-bearing borrowings less cash and cash equivalents and structured deposits, divided by total equity and multiplied by 100%.
-The gearing ratios were 26.2% and 8.2% as at December 31, 2023 and 2022, respectively, The increase is primarily due to significant financing activities to support business expansion.
+The gearing ratio is calculated using interest-bearing borrowings less cash and cash equivalents and structured deposits divided by total equity and multiplied by 100%.
+The gearing ratios were 33.0% and 26.2% as at December 31, 2024 and December 31, 2023, respectively.
+The increase is primarily due to significant financing activities to support business expansion.